 The Americans with Disabilities Act (ADA) reinforced and extended the standards for compliance set forth in Section 504 of the Rehabilitation Act of 1973.
 The effect of this legislation on higher education is far reaching.
-Appropriate accommodations in policies, practices and procedures are necessary to avoid discrimination on the basis of disability.
-In order to comply with the mandate of Section 504, it is necessary to provide an alternative testing arrangements to students whose disability may impair their ability to take examinations in traditional formats.
+Appropriate academic adjustments in policies, practices and procedures are necessary to avoid discrimination on the basis of disability.
+In order to comply with the mandate of Section 504, it is necessary to provide alternative testing arrangements to students whose disability may impair their ability to take examinations in traditional formats.
 It is the purpose of accommodated testing to measure actual achievement rather than the measurement of a student's disability.
-Accommodated testing arrangements might include
+Accommodated testing arrangements might include:

 • extended time (up to double time)

 • the use of a computer to read the exam

 • use of adaptive equipment (i.e. computer or spell checker)

 The needs for each student vary and accordingly academic adjustments are determined after reviewing current professional documentation (within the last 3 years) of the individual's disability on a case by case basis.

 All students must expect to be evaluated according to SUNY Delhi’s established academic standards, and students with disabilities are no exception.
 It will sometimes be necessary, however, to make special provisions in order to ensure those students with specific disability-related limitations have the opportunity to participate on an equal basis with their class colleagues.
 Testing services are provided when there is a disability-related need for them.
 Faculty are not expected to alter their standards for evaluation.

 The Resnick Academic Achievement Center (RAAC) provides an alternative testing service in compliance with ADA standards to students who have disabilities.
 Eligibility for this service is determined by the Coordinator of Access and Equity Services for Students with Disabilities and is based on the current professional documentation provided by the student and course requirements.